 But one of Pochettino’s biggest success stories has been the improvement in Spurs’ full-backs.
 Walker was an England international when the manager arrived, but Kyle Walker 2.0 has become one of the best right-backs in Europe.

-Trippier has proved an able deputy since signing from Burnley, and with Walker strongly linked with a move to Manchester City in the summer, he might get the opportunity to similarly improve as first choice.
+Trippier has proved an able deputy since signing from Burnley and might soon get the opportunity to similarly improve as first choice.

-Having won the League Cup, helped the side qualify for the Champions League and scored a winner in a North London Derby at the Emirates, Kaboul will be remembered fondly among Tottenham supporters.
+Having won the League Cup, helped the side qualify for the Champions League and scored a winner in a North London Derby at Arsenal, Kaboul will be remembered fondly among Tottenham supporters.

 However, after starting Pochettino’s first season as club captain, Kaboul made only 11 league appearances and left for Sunderland in the following summer.